 After three months, when the detectors are posted back to the laboratory, they are analysed to see how much radon they have been exposed to.
 It is a legal requirement that radon testing in the workplace must be carried out for at least three months.
 Once the results are known, a report is issued setting out radon level in each room tested.
-More details about testing your workplace for radon are available in our booklet.

 How do I test the levels of radon in a school?

 A radon test is carried out by placing a small detector, about the size of a match box, in every occupied ground floor classroom and office for three months (it is not necessary to test corridors, bathrooms or storage areas).
 After three months, when the detectors are posted back to the laboratory, they are analysed to see how much radon they have been exposed to.
 A copy of the results will then be sent to both your school and the Department of Education and Skills.
 Where radon levels are above 200 Bq/m3, remedial work should be carried out.

 The EPA provides a list of registered radon testing services.

 If the results from your radon test show that the radon levels in your home are high there are a number of simple ways that you can reduce these levels.
 The EPA provides a list of registered remediation contractors that will carry out this work.